 France often has the reputation of being either a liberal utopia or a communist nightmare depending on who you are talking to.
 In this documentary unapologetically inspired by Michael Moore’s Roger & Me, Francois Ruffin follows the struggles of a couple formerly employed by a luxury manufacturer and whose jobs have been relocated to Poland.

 The director takes upon himself to chase down with a good dose of humor the CEO of LVMH Group, Bernard Arnault, who also happens to be one of France's wealthiest people, in order to obtain compensation for the couple.
 The documentary was a considerable success in France and is often cited as a factor in the rise of the Nuit Debout movement, a wave of protests against proposed labor reforms which took place in the Spring of 2016.
+You can watch Merci Patron amongst many other French documentaries on Netflix!

 Check out some more French movie lists below: